bluepayment-plugin/magento-2.x-plugin/AUTOPAY.md

 ## Paczkomaty

-For default, AutoPay is compatible with official Inpost module **Smartmage_Inpost**.
+For default, Autopay is compatible with official Inpost module **Smartmage_Inpost**.
 If you're using custom solution, you need to make some minor modifications.

 Example repository with custom modification:
 https://github.com/zalazdi/autopay-add-paczkomat

-AutoPay Checkout integration requires that "paczkomat" delivery method must have:
+Autopay Checkout integration requires that "paczkomat" delivery method must have:
 `carrierCode` = `inpostlocker`
 `methodCode` = `standard`
 Only in this configuration, mobile application will give customers possibility to choose locker and sent this information to shop.